t4hor3/s-file-manager-with-user-administration/README.md

 # s-file-manager-with-user-administration
-# change permissions to 777 "carpetas"
+# change permissions to 777 "folders"